gazebosim/gz-harmonic/highlights.md

 - [Mimic constraint feature using bullet-featherstone](https://github.com/gazebosim/gz-physics/pull/517)
   - Adds a new joint actuation constraint called the Mimic constraint that enforces a linear relationship between the output position of two joint axes.
-This is serves as a better alternative to the Gearbox joint and provides more flexibilty as it allows setting constraints on the output of prismatic joints and other joints with translational outputs.
+This is serves as a better alternative to the Gearbox joint and provides more flexibility as it allows setting constraints on the output of prismatic joints and other joints with translational outputs.
 This feature is currently only available when using the Bullet-featherstone physics engine in Gazebo.
 (See [gz-sim#1838](https://github.com/gazebosim/gz-sim/pull/1838), [sdformat#1166](https://github.com/gazebosim/sdformat/pull/1166))